 Site Management Portal (SMP).
-A license feature available on servers only, this is the original web user interface introduced with Metasys and provided operators with access.
-SMP is nearing end-of-life and has been succeeded by the HTML5-complianct Metasys UI.
+A licensable feature available on servers only, this is the original web user interface introduced with Metasys and provided operators with access.
+SMP is nearing end-of-life and has been succeeded by the HTML5-compliant Metasys UI.
+Note: SMP does not support newer Metasys features.